anon767/Triggerfs/README.md

 # TriggerFS

-An overlay for your FS using Go and Fuse native binding.
+A virtual FS using Go and Fuse native binding.
 Execute configurable commands on read calls of files or patterns of filenames.

+The Idea is to have a virtual readonly filesystem populated by files defined in a config and generate the contents on read accesses by running configurable commands and returning their output as content.

 # Config